Who We Are

 Oldest daughter of Deana, Cassandra first envisioned The DEANA Foundation while caring for her mom and encountering little financial help for their middle class family.
 She is married and currently stays at home with her three children, assisting where she can with her mom’s care.
 She has a Specialized Associates degree in Fashion and an Associates of Science in Early Childhood.
 She has volunteered in numerous leadership positions in her church, organizing events and activities.
 She currently runs her own business teaching sewing classes in her community and running a website which includes sewing tutorials.
 Cassandra also writes the popular blog, “Dementia Diaries: A Journey With Dementia” where she shares her family’s story while bringing awareness to dementia.

 Lisa Mitchell, Vice President

-Lisa Mitchell is a friend to the Alves family and has a step dad that suffers from dementia and sees the need for awareness.
+Lisa Mitchell is a friend to the Alves family.
+She has a step-dad that suffers from dementia and sees the need for awareness.
 She is a wife and mother of 4 children.
 Lisa has an associate’s degree in liberal arts and owns her own accounting business.
 Her experience in accounting makes her a valuable asset to the foundation, where she prepares all of the financials.
 This is her first time being a part of a non-profit organization but has volunteered with numerous functions and positions within her church.